openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

      - No.
    * - Course team privileges, including admins, discussion moderators, beta testers
-     - No. Only your own role (as a course admin and instructor) is defined.
+     - No. Only the user who created the new course has access to it.
    * - Student answers, progress, and grading data
      - No.
    * - Certificates